-The funding for the implementation of the project is apportioned across all schemes based on membership.
-The Board administered schemes will provide funding via the General Reserve, Triple S Insurance Reserve, Triple S Administration Reserve and the Retirement Investment Fund Administration Reserve.
+The Project's funding is apportioned across schemes based on membership and the relative implementation benefits.
+The Board administered schemes have funded the Project via the General Reserve, Triple S Insurance Reserve, Triple S Administration Reserve and the Retirement Investment Fund Administration Reserve.

-The Board's ICT Project Costs (refer to note 4) reflect the reimbursement of ICT Solution Project costs incurred by the Department of Treasury and Finance.
-In accordance with the Department of Treasury and Finance policies, the intangible assets - work in progress is recognised in its financial report as at 30 June 2018.
+The Board's ICT Project expense (Note 4) reflects the reimbursement of Project costs incurred by the Department of Treasury and Finance (DTF).
+In accordance with the appropriate policies, the Bluedoor ICT asset has been recognised in the DTF asset register as at the 31 December 2018 close off date.